 Are you ready for a 45-minute total body workout that will blast your booty, back, chest and core while kicking up your metabolism for the day through a mix of strength moves and cardio intervals?
 Join me at Equinox Pine Street from 6-6:45a every Tuesday and Thursday and Equinox Market Street from 12-12:45p every Wednesday for BODY CHALLENGE.
-This class is free to Equinox Pine Street members.
+This class is free to Equinox members.
 No advanced signup required.

 What to Expect